Siddhesh179/MFRT-project/README.md

 - Has various services for offering organic growth.
 - User is able to learn about growing crops organically.
-- Has the use of Azure Health bot.
+- Has the use of Azure Health bot and Azure static web apps.
-- Good responsive UI
+- Responsive UI
-- Knowledgeable Website

 ## Screenshots
 ### Home page -